SiteSaviors/forever-in-color/docs/save-to-gallery-session-plan.md

 ### 3. Consumer Alignment
 - Update all callers (`StudioConfigurator`, `GalleryPage`, helper APIs such as `galleryApi.ts` and `premiumDownload.ts`) to import the new getter/selector.
-- Confirm anonymous branches continue to omit the Authorization header and only pass anon tokens.
+- Ensure unauthenticated visitors are gated in the UI and never invoke gallery endpoints without a Supabase session.
 - Preserve existing conditional logic (e.g. `if (!sessionUser) { prompt login }`) so the UI stays unchanged.

 ### 4. Edge Contract Validation